Nuitka/NUITKA-Utilities/nuitka-vs-pyinstaller.md

 | PyInstaller | 150.0 | 175.2 | 613.0 |
 | Nuitka | 50.0 | 55.6 | 151.1 |

 > I would argue that the PyInstaller non-compressed folder size is prohibitively large for -- after all -- just two scripts with a total line count of about 500.
-The compression sizes are still about three times larger than the Nuitka alternative.
+Even the compression sizes are still about three times larger than the Nuitka alternative.

 ## Environment information:
 * Windows Version 10.0.17134.472